The mini program management APIs provide capabilities for searching, opening, and closing mini programs.

 Note:

-The appVerType parameter value of a preview mini program should be MiniApp.TYPE_PREVIEW.
+The value of appVerType for the mini program preview should be MiniApp.TYPE_PREVIEW.

-The appVerType parameter value of a development mini program should be MiniApp.TYPE_DEVELOP.
+The value of appVerType for the development version of the mini program should be MiniApp.TYPE_DEVELOP.

-2. Opening a mini program by QR code scanning
+2. Open a mini program through QR code

 Start QR code scanning: